 Are tourist discount passes and package deals worth it?
 In Chicago, the answer is YES!
 If you do your research and plan ahead, all of the packages in this list can save your family hundreds of dollars, and most get you to the front of the line at the gate (saving time, too!).
 We made it easy for you, and listed all the details to help you make the best decision for your experience.
 Some packages, like the Viator VIP package, just require you to show up, while the Chicago Go Card takes some itinerary planning.
-And remember, we encourage you to consider our pay-what-you-like tours when deliberating about these passes.
+And remember, we encourage you to consider our pay-what-you-like tours and our Chicago bus tour comparison post when deliberating about these passes.

 Check out our Chicago Visitors Guide, with budget advice, travel guides, and information about local Chicago attractions

 As you look at the variety of options keep in mind your budget, interests, and stamina.
 Everyone’s tastes are a little different, so not all packages are right for all people.
 Luckily, there are quite a few options.
 Happy planning!

 The CityPass is a booklet of 5 admission tickets that saves 53% off the most popular attractions in Chicago, and you skip the long lines for entrance.
 CityPass is a must if you plan to visit all of these popular educational attractions, because the savings are huge.
 You have 9 consecutive days from the first use to visit all of the attractions, so you can take your time.
 Each of these stops have a ton to see and do, especially if you bring kids along.
 CityPass works well if you are planning on taking our pay-what-you-wish walking tours of Chicago.

 To make sure you leave enough time to spend at each location to get your money’s worth. we recommend splitting these events over three days:

 Pro Tip: This package fills up your itinerary, but if you only want to visit only one or two of the attractions listed, see the Explorer Pass below for a more flexible/cheaper option.